 The climbing was technically easy but the altitude made it hard again.
 Each of the shelves was about 20-30 feet tall and had many icicles hang off it.
 The continuous daytime melt and night freezing produced these wonderful ice formations.
 The porters required some help ascending the icefall, as they had no crampons.
 We arrived at the top early in the morning and the sun was up already.

 Once we crested the top, the drop to the other side was quite incredible.
 It was literally straight down for a few hundred meters.
-What I did not see initially was the shelf to which we would repel to, and from which we would make a sharp turn to the left to easier ground.
+What I did not see initially was the shelf to which we would repel to, and from which we would make a sharp turn to the left to an easier ground.

 We spent little time on the top.
 The view was quite incredible, to the west, the massive south face of Lhotse looked like a giant wall of black rock.
 This is the wall on which Kukuczka died in 1989.
 To the south, Chamlang, Mera Peak and the entire Honku basin.
 We could also see the West Col and out entire route from two days before.
 I took some photos and it was time to descend.
 The repel was on a nylon rope attached to a snow picket again, this time jammed between some rocks.
 It was unnerving to rely on such tenuous setup given the drop under my boots.
-We repelled down to a rocky shelf and traversed the slope to easier ground from where we could just walk down.
+We repelled down to a rocky shelf and traversed the slope to the easier ground from where we could just walk down.

 As we progressed, my cough got worse and I had to go really slow to avoid breaking into coughing fits.
 We walked into freezing wind that was coming straight at us.
 As we rounded a corner, we could see the climbing route on the Island Peak and the climbers ascending the small glacier to the summit.
 The climb seemed crowded and the Island Peak looked very small in front of the massive Lhotse face immediately behind it.
 One would wonder why is everyone going to the same mountain while all the other peaks around it are empty.
 I followed a yak in front of me and basically walked at his speed, which was just right under the circumstances.